yuexing/realblog/language/regex.md

 almost perl, except:

 - no lookbehind
-- no atomic group, possessive qualifier
+- no named capturing group, branch reset group, atomic group, possessive qualifier
 - no unicode
-- no named capturing group
 - only /gim
 - no conditional